bahtiyartan/troia/docs/46DatabaseAccess_.rst

 Database Access
 ==================

-As a business level programming language, TROIA works with databases and has too many operations on databases, such as connecting different databases or executing sql queries.
+As a business level programming language, TROIA has high collaboration with databases.
+With TROIA it is possible to perform too many operations on databases, such as connecting different databases, managing database transactions or executing sql queries.
 This section aims to introduce database operations and persistency flags of tables.

 Selecting data from Database
 ----------------------------